Tiger-Coding/ExpandingStackViewCells/README.md

-Example app for expanding table view cells on iOS with stack views.
+Example app for expanding table view cells with stack views.

 The key part of smooth expanding/collapsing cells is the vertical constraints need to have a piority of 999 or less.